John-zzh/ris-precond-Davidson/README.md

 sTDA Accelerated Davidson Algorithm
 ===================================

-This is a Davidson code (Python3) to solve excitation energies in TDA_TDDFT scheme.
+This is a Davidson code (Python3) ased on PySCF pilot codes, to solve excitation energies in TDA-TDDFT scheme.
-It is based on PySCF pilot codes.

 You can specify different initial guess and preconditioner to compare their efficiency.

 To run this code with command line:

 $ python Davidson -c <xyzfile> -m <RHF/RKS/UHF/UKS> -f <xc_functiomal> -b <basis_set>